oar-team/cigri/doc/documentation/doc_api.rst

 HTTPrequest URL                                     Purpose
 =========== ======================================= ==========================================================
-GET         /                                       List the available links GET         /campaigns                              List of all running campaigns GET         /campaigns/<campaign_id>                Get details on a specific campaign GET         /campaigns/<campaign_id>/jdl            Get the JDL of the campaign GET         /campaigns/<campaign_id>/jobs           List all jobs of a specific campaign GET         /campaigns/<campaign_id>/jobs/<job_id>  Get details of a specific job of a specific campaign GET         /clusters                               List all clusters available in Cigri GET         /clusters/<cluster_id>                  Get details on a specific cluster POST        /campaigns                              Submit a new campaign PUT         /campaigns/<campaign_id>                Update a campaign (status, name) DELETE      /campaigns/<campaign_id>                Delete a campaign
+GET         /                                       List the available links GET         /clusters                               List all clusters available in Cigri GET         /clusters/<cluster_id>                  Get details on a specific cluster GET         /campaigns                              List of all running campaigns GET         /campaigns/<campaign_id>                Get details on a specific campaign GET         /campaigns/<campaign_id>/jdl            Get the expanded JDL of a campaign GET         /campaigns/<campaign_id>/jobs           List all jobs of a specific campaign (See `API options`_) GET         /campaigns/<campaign_id>/jobs/<job_id>  Get details of a specific job of a specific campaign POST        /campaigns                              Submit a new campaign PUT         /campaigns/<campaign_id>                Update a campaign (status, name) DELETE      /campaigns/<campaign_id>                Delete a campaign